seanbyd/seanbyd.github.io/_posts/2024-07-10-deploy-liberty-app-to-openshift-local.md

 ### Check the image in OpenShift

-#### Find pushed image
+#### Find the pushed image

-Either issue the following oc CLI command or log into OpenShift to verify the image has been pushed successfully.
+Either issue the following OC CLI command or log into OpenShift to verify the image has been pushed successfully.

 ````cmd
 oc get imagestream